ealeksandrov/EAIntroView/README.md

 ![BackgroundImage](https://raw.github.com/ealeksandrov/EAIntroView/master/2.png)

 This is highly customizable drop-in solution for introduction views.
-Some features (all features are optional):
+Some features (remember, most features are optional and can be turned off):

+* beautiful demo project to look on some examples
+	* customizability is unlimited, one can make complex introView with animations and interactive pages, so do not limit yourself with existing examples
+* for each basic page:
+	* background (with cross-dissolve transition between pages)
+	* title image (+ Y position)
+	* title text (+ font, color and Y position)
+	* description text (+ font, color and Y position)
+	* subviews array (added to page after building default layout)
+* possibility to set your own custom view for page:
+	* pageWithCustomView:
+	* pageWithCustomViewFromNibNamed:
+* possibility to make sublass of EAIntroPage and react to actions:
+	* pageDidLoad
+	* pageDidAppear
+	* pageDidDisappear
+* many options to customize parent view:
 	* swipe from last page to close
-* custom background for each page with cross-dissolve transition
+	* custom background image or color
-* for each page - background, title image, title text, description and their separate Y positions
-* possibility to set your own custom view for page
+	* custom page control
-* custom background or color for whole view
-* custom page control, skip button
+	* custom skip button
+	* pinned titleView (+ Y position, can be hidden on some pages)
+* delegate protocol to listen:
+	* introDidFinish:
+	* intro:pageAppeared:withIndex:
+* actions on IntroView:
+	* setPages:
+	* showInView:animateDuration:
+	* hideWithFadeOutDuration:
+	* setCurrentPageIndex:animated:
 * storyboard/IB support
 * autoresize support

-This control is inspired by [MYIntroductionView](https://github.com/MatthewYork/iPhone-IntroductionTutorial) by [Matthew York](https://github.com/MatthewYork).

 License: MIT.